RanjaniAnjurVenkatraman/Wildfire_Analysis/README.md

 <img src="https://i.pinimg.com/564x/21/2b/d6/212bd628148bf44c8bc100b7a06cfff7.jpg" width=600 align=center> <br>

-## Deployment
+## Deployment 🚀

 CSS, Bootstrap and javascript are used to style the webpages.
 Elevator.js are used for scrolling purpose of the app.
-A flask app.py file was created as a micro web framework to deploy the web application hosted by Heroku as well as on GitHub.
+A flask app.py file was created as a micro web framework to deploy the web application.
+We hosted our application in Heroku as well as on GitHub.

 <img src="https://i.pinimg.com/564x/ac/49/9c/ac499c90d889075ed6454da57722358e.jpg" width=600 align=center> <br>